vanDeventer/as2/README.md

 	- [blockingLED](https://github.com/vanDeventer/as2/tree/blockingLED), where a flashing LED blocks the turning on or off of a second LED
 	- [nonblockingLED](https://github.com/vanDeventer/as2/tree/nonBlockingLED), or the use of **External Interrupts** for real time response.
 - UART
-	- [helloWorld](https://github.com/vanDeventer/as2/tree/helloWorld), which displays ```Automotive Systems 2``` on the hosting computer with Putty.
+	- [helloWorld](https://github.com/vanDeventer/as2/tree/helloWorld), which displays ```Automotive Systems 2``` on the hosting computer with Putty
 	- [blockingEcho](https://github.com/vanDeventer/as2/tree/blockingEcho), which waits and returns what is sent (or typed).
-	- [nonBlockingEcho](https://github.com/vanDeventer/as2/tree/nonBlockingEcho), which uses an **Internal Interrupt** to inform that a new character has been received on UART.
+	- [nonBlockingEcho](https://github.com/vanDeventer/as2/tree/nonBlockingEcho), which uses an **Internal Interrupt** to inform that a new character has been received on UART
 	- buttonMemu
 	- keyMenu
 - ADC
-	- adc
+	- [adc](https://github.com/vanDeventer/as2/tree/adc) transform the analog signal from A0 to a 12 bit number
 - I2C
 	- tmp102
 	- imuI2cXaccel